-This article explains how to land Plane as part of a mission plan and includes information about how a landing can be safely aborted.
+This article explains how to autonomously land Plane as part of a mission plan and includes information about how a landing can be safely aborted.
 Switching to AUTO mode and executing an autolanding can also be done as an RTL action using the

 Configuring for Automatic Landing¶

-To land the plane you need to add a NAV_LAND command to the end of your mission indicating the latitude, longitude and altitude of your desired touchdown point.
 In most cases, the altitude should be set to 0.
-During the final flare portion of the landing, the autopilot will shut down the throttle and hold the current heading when the plane reaches the flare point, controlled by the parameters described below.
+During the final flare portion of the landing, the autopilot will shut down the throttle and hold the current heading, controlled by the parameters described below.

 The key parameters that control automatic landing are: